-cancer research enterprise.
-As a Veteran, prostate cancer survivor, and prior PCRP reviewer, I've seen the tremendous work that the program does for the prostate cancer community as a whole and the specific value to military servicemembers and Veterans like myself.
+The PCRP is a critical component of the fight against prostate cancer and the country's cancer research enterprise.
+As a Veteran, prostate cancer survivor, and prior PCRP reviewer, I've seen the tremendous work that the program does for the prostate cancer community as a whole and the specific value to military service members and Veterans like myself.
 In fact, I credit several therapeutics developed with PCRP funding as the reason why I'm alive today after a stage 4 cancer diagnosis almost ten years ago.